GUIDE 2025

 Since a technical writer is a hybrid between a writer and a software engineer, the skills you need are somewhat unique.

 You already have the first half in the bag with your experience in the technical field.
 Here are some technical writing skills that you need.
 Some of them you probably also possess.
-If you don’t, simply being aware of them as you work will help you get better.
+If you don’t, simply being aware of them as you work will help you improve.

 Communication